antenous/image/README.md

 A BMP to DDS converter (and the other way around)

-## Compilation
+## Building

 These instructions assume that the project has been cloned into a directory named `image`.

-### Compilation in the source directory
+To build the project run the below commands.

     cd image
-    make all test
+    make

+This will create an executable named `image` in the project's root directory.

-## Running the tests
+## Testing

-This project comes along with full suite of unit tests that can be executed with the make command.
-E.g.:
+This project is written using Test Driven Development (TDD) practices.
+To run the unit tests pass the `test` parameter to `make`.

     cd image
     make test

+### Submodules

+This project includes a Google Test unit testing framework as a git submodule.
+The submodules are not cloned as part of the project by default, in order to run the unit tests the below commands need to be run once.

+    cd image
+    git submodule init
+    git submodule update

+This will initialize and update the submodules in the repository.
+Another way to achieve this is to pass `--recursive` option when cloning the project.

+    git clone --recursive <repository>

 ## Running

 The converter is executed simply by giving it the name of the file to be converted.
-The file type is detected automatically and if the file has no problems the converted file will be stored as `out.<filetype>`.
-E.g.:
+The file type is detected automatically and if the file has no problems the converted file will be stored as `out.<bmp|dds>`.

     cd image
     ./image foobar.bmp

-The resulting file will be `out.dds`.
-If the image was detected to be a direct draw surface (DDS) the output filetype is `out.bmp`.
+In the above case the resulting file will be `out.dds`.